san650/ember-cli-page-object/guides/components.md

   .submit();
 ```

-Definitions can also be used as a part of higher order definitions.
-This way you can describe complex interfaces by composition of simpler component definitions:
+The best way to describe complex interfaces is through the composition of simpler component definitions.

 ```js
 import { create, visitable } from 'ember-cli-page-object';